Circuit Mechanisms for Spatial Relation Generation in Diffusion Transformers: Relation circuits in T5-DiT

-We further analyze this effect by a variance partition analysis (App.\ref{method:variance_partitioning}).
-We model the contextual embedding of the second object token as a linear combination of four factor vectors: $V^*_{\text{shape2}}=V_{\text{shape2}}+V_{\text{color2}}+V_{\text{shape1}}+V_{\text{rel}}$.
-This structure allows us to extract a vector for each level within a factor (e.g., a vector for "upper right" versus "lower left"), enabling controlled embedding manipulations.
-Variance partitioning supports this factorization (Tab.~\ref{tab:varpart_shape2}).
-In the raw T5 embedding, \texttt{shape2} accounts for the largest share of variance ($\sim$37.5\% partial $R^2$), with \texttt{relation} still contributing substantially ($\sim$12\%).
-After projection through the DiT MLP, the balance shifts: \texttt{relation} becomes the dominant factor ($\sim$21\%), while \texttt{shape2}'s share decreases, suggesting DiTs reorganize the token representation and amplify the relation information for generation.
+We further dissect this representation by variance partitioning (App.~\ref{method:variance_partitioning}).
+We model the contextual embedding of the 2nd shape token as a linear combination of four factor vectors: $V^*_{\text{shape2}}=V_{\text{shape2}}+V_{\text{color2}}+V_{\text{shape1}}+V_{\text{rel}}$.
+This analysis enables us to identify a specific vector corresponding to each value of a factor (for example, a vector for "upper right" versus "left"), which in turn allows us to systematically manipulate the embeddings by adding or subtracting these vectors.
+Variance partitioning confirms this factorization (Tab.~\ref{tab:varpart_shape2}).
+In the T5 embedding, \texttt{shape2} explains most variance ($\sim$37.5\% partial $R^2$), with \texttt{relation} contributing substantially ($\sim$12\%).
+After DiT MLP projection, \texttt{relation} becomes dominant ($\sim$21\%), while \texttt{shape2} decreases, suggesting DiTs amplify relation information in the \texttt{shape2} token.